department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi.md

 <br>

-### What kind of life insurance benefits can I get with S-DVI?
+### What kind of life insurance benefits can I get with Service-Disabled Veterans’ Life Insurance?

 - Up to $10,000 of coverage
 - Up to $30,000 of supplemental coverage